Mykki Blanco: Early life

 Blanco was born in Orange County, California.
 Her father, Michael Quattlebaum Sr., was an IT specialist before becoming a psychic.
 Her mother, Deborah Butler, was a paralegal at the North Carolina Patent and Trademark Office.
-Her father's side is African-American Jewish.
+Her father's side are Black Hebrew Israelites.
 Blanco's parents divorced when she was 2 years old.
 As a child, she lived in San Mateo County, California, near her paternal grandparents, before moving to Raleigh, North Carolina.
 She attended Enloe High School.

 At the age of 15, Blanco won an Indies Spirit Award for the performance collective she founded, Paint In Consciousness Experimental Theater, in Raleigh.

 When Blanco was 16, she ran away from home before moving to New York City.
 She then spent time in California, before winning a full scholarship to attend the School of the Art Institute of Chicago, but dropped out of college after two semesters in 2006.
 She also briefly attended Parsons School of Design in New York City.